TomasTurner/Notorious_ADA_Projet_2019/README.md

 Formulation of the problem: we will try to investigate the impact of various alcohol policies on the alcohol consumptions at both global and local scales.
 We should separate the tasks for each step of the project
 1. Looking at the datasets at our disposal, formulate the questions that we want to answer.
+1st November
-1st November ⋅⋅1.Alcohol consumption data
+	1. Alcohol consumption data
-⋅⋅2.Alcohol related policies: Select the datasets which we want to use.
+	2. Alcohol related policies: Select the datasets which we want to use.
 Specify sub research questions given alcohol policies analyzed
-2.Cleaning the datasets: 10th November
+1. Cleaning the datasets: 10th November
-3.Rough answer to all the questions formulated at step 1 : primitive plots and conclusions about the analysis of the data: 19th November
+1. Rough answer to all the questions formulated at step 1 : primitive plots and conclusions about the analysis of the data: 19th November

 ## Questions for TAa